Supernatural Cleaning Recipes & Formulas

 Pets & Liquid Castile

-Rich and creamy, our Castile Liquid Soap is the way to lather Rover and also achieve a clean and shiny coat.
+Rich and creamy, our Castile Liquid Soap is the way to lather Rover and also achieve a clean and shiny coat naturally.
 Most commercial products in the market are overpriced and geared with heavy scent to make the humans happy.
 They don't have the proper PH, make the dog miserable as well as rob natural oils from the pets coat as well as cause skin conditions.
 Also, animals often develop sensitivities to the detergent chemicals commonly used in synthetic pet shampoos.
 Then we are told they are 'hot spots' as if they are some unexplained phenomena.
 When your pet suddenly has a skin condition, then they have more high priced products for that too.
 As far as scent, dogs have 25 more times scent receptors than humans do.
 It does not take much to overwhelm them.
 For this reason, essential oils can be used, but sparingly.
 To use, mix 4 ounces (1/2) a cup of our Castile Liquid Soap too a gallon bucket of water.
 Mix well and lather away.
 (That is Ringo my very spoiled adopted Katrina pooch to the left.)

 Essential Oils and Dogs